How to Make Furniture Appliques with Clay Molds

 I did a light sanding after my second coat of paint, and I’ll have to go back and add wax.
 I’m forever skipping that step.
 LOL

-So here’s another shot of the boring “BEFORE” picture!
+I can’t believe how boring this IKEA 2-drawer table-top cabinet is!
+Here’s another shot of the boring “BEFORE” picture!

-I wanted to get super crafty and add some legs to this piece so make it like a little side table, but that will be the next step, for another post.
+I wanted to get super crafty and add some legs to this piece to make it like a little side table, but that will be the next step, for another post.
 Or I’ll just add it to my pretty basement office to organize my papers!

 For now, I’m loving these silicone furniture appliques made from clay molds!
 I’m just thinking of all the ways I can use them!
 Furniture makeovers are boring with just paint.
 It’s the small details that really make them interesting!

 Download the 5 freebies!

 Thrift Diving inspires women to decorate, improve, and maintain their home themselves...using paint, power tools, and thrift stores!
 Use these 5 printables, checklists, and ebooks to get started!